 So by regularly sharing interesting ideas to your current network, as well as actively working on expanding that focused network, you’ll do well.

-My own approach to restricted networking, in which my network list is limited to 150 people, an idea that has received a lot of positive feedback, is written in detail in my guide: ‘How to Win Creative Clients’.
+My own approach to restricted networking, in which my network list is limited to 150 people, an idea that has received a lot of positive feedback, is written in detail in my book: ‘How to Get Illustration Clients’.

 From ‘Antifragile’ by Nassim Taleb: